shaal/DrupalPod/.gitpod/drupal/ssh/instructions-template.md

 # One-time public key setup
 1. Open https://www.drupal.org/user
+1. Click on "Git Access"
+1. Create a Git username if you don't have one.
 1. Click on "SSH keys",
 1. Click on "Add a public key"
 1. Copy the content below